Scheimpflug principle and tilting the lens

 The second rule is slightly harder to visualize.
 Imagine a plane through the lens, parallel with the image plane – shown in red in the diagram with the letter “J”.
 Also imagine a plane one focal length in front of the lens, parallel with the lens plane; this is the “front focal plane”.
 The second rule states that the plane of focus must also pass through the intersection of these two (red) planes.
 The two rules, when taken together, define the plane of sharp focus – and the green segment shows the area of the subject that will be recorded on the sensor.

 On a tilt/shift lens, there are two settings that control the position of the plane of focus: the angle of tilt and the usual focussing ring.
 The angle of tilt setting controls the angle theta (θ) in the diagram above, while the focussing ring controls the distance between the optical centre of the lens and the camera sensor.
 Referring to the diagram, note that the distance J is determined only by the angle of tilt θ and the focal length of the lens f.
 In particular, J does not depend on the distance between the lens and the image plane.
 So when the focus ring is turned, the distance J remains fixed and the plane of focus rotates about the line shown as the “hinge line”.
-The diagram below shows the plane of focus rotating around the hinge line as the image plane moves towards the lens.
+The diagram below shows the plane of focus rotating around the hinge line as the image plane moves relative to the lens (focussing).

 An animation of this effect is provided - click: animation